Mayankkatheriya/Mct_4/Namisha_Payment-integration/README.md

 # Beauty Products Website

 Welcome to the Beauty Products website!
 Select your shade and explore a wide range of beauty products.
-This website provides a user-friendly interface to view and purchase beauty products with ease.
+This website provides a user-friendly interface to view and purchase beauty products with ease
+.
 ## Shop Now
 Explore our beauty products now!
 Click the "Shop Now" button below to view the available products.